Skip to main content

 Deploy your app to AKS Automatic

-With AKS, the Automated Deployments feature allows you to create GitHub Actions workflows that allows you to start deploying your applications to your AKS cluster with minimal effort, even if you don't already have an AKS cluster.
+With AKS, Automated Deployments lets you create GitHub Actions workflows to deploy your applications to your AKS cluster with minimal effort, even if you don't already have one.
 All you need to do is point it at a GitHub repository with your application code.

 If you have Dockerfiles or Kubernetes manifests in your repository, that's great, you can simply point to them in the Automated Deployments setup.
-If you don't have Dockerfiles or Kubernetes manifests in your repository, don't sweat 😅 Automated Deployments can create them for you 🚀
+If you don't have Dockerfiles or Kubernetes manifests in your repository, don't worry!
+Automated Deployments can create them for you.

 Fork and clone the sample repository